 - Confirmation of Board approved interest in applying for Member Club status.

 - Membership growth to approximately 100 members, with reasonable geographic distribution

-- Minimum of ten dogs earning Certificate of Merit (CM) titles owned by Parent Club members
+- Minimum of 10 dogs earning Certificate of Merit (CM) titles owned by Parent Club members.

 - Growth in registration of litters and dogs to a minimum of 300 dogs with three-generation pedigrees

 - A minimum of 20 litters bred and enrolled, within a current five-year period, while the breed is in Miscellaneous to ensure that the breed is established and sustainable.

 - Minimum of three Judges Education Seminars conducted by the Parent Club while in the Miscellaneous Class.

-- Judges Education course developed in collaboration with AKC Staff to be made available on the AKC Canine College for the purpose of providing of providing educational opportunities for prospective judges of the breed
+- Judges Education course developed in collaboration with AKC Staff to be made available on the AKC Canine College for the purpose of providing educational opportunities for prospective judges of the breed.

 - A minimum of one year has elapsed since entering the Miscellaneous Class.